 Asher groaned, “That’s so much work, can’t we just lay here forever?”

-I giggled at his dramatics as I got up to pack up the few things I bothered to unpack while we stayed here.
+I giggled at his dramatics as I got up to pack up the few things I bothered to unpack while I was here.

 “You should go get all of your stuff.”
 I suggested, getting busy on stuffing clothes into my suitcase.

-Everything is perfect.
-Asher and I are better than ever, the only thing standing in our way now is the fight.
-But we’re all going to be okay.
+Everything was perfect.
+Asher and I were better than ever, the only thing standing in our way now was the fight.
+But I wasn't worried, I knew everyone would make it out okay.

-“Don’t be scared, we have the numbers and a prophecy on our side.
+“Don’t be scared, we have a badass prophecy on our side.
 All they have is anger.”
 Asher attempted to comfort me as everyone prepared for the fight.

 “I love you so much Asher, please don’t do anything stupid.
 I need you.”
-I told him, wrapping my arms around his torso for a hug.
+I told him, wrapping my arms around his waist for a hug.

-I don’t know what I’d do if he died.
-I just got him back.
+I didn't know what I'd do if I lost him.
+I only just got him back.